robenkleene/web-references/figma/figma.md

 ## Snap

-- Snap settings are under "Preferences
+- Snap settings are under "Preferences"
+- Snapping to the grid only works for direct children of the element the grid is applied to.
+The work around to is to also add the grid to child elements.